 Using Multiple Puppet Masters With Open Source Puppet

-To scale beyond a certain size, or for geographic distribution or disaster recovery, a deployment may warrant having more than one puppet master server.
+To scale beyond a certain size, or for geographic distribution or disaster recovery, a deployment may warrant having more than one Puppet master.
 This document outlines options for open source Puppet deployments with multiple masters.

 - Determine the method you will use to distribute the agent load among the available masters